Carms-dev/gegi-law-gatsby-netlify/content/cases/silveira-v-ontario-minister-of-government-services.md

 ---
 isCornerstone: false
-caseName: Silveira v Ontario (Minister of Government Services)
+caseName: Silveira v.
+Ontario (Minister of Government Services)
 citation: 2011 HRTO 249
 description: The applicant wishes to have the sex designation on his birth certificate changed, but under section 36 of the Vital Statistics Act, this is